seqan/seqan/manual/source/Infrastructure/Use/CMakeBuildDirs.rst

 .. tip::

-    A nice side-effect of seperating source and build directories is also that you can just delete you build directory and recreate it if you feel that something went wrong configuring your build.
+    A nice side-effect of separating source and build directories is also that you can just delete you build directory and recreate it if you feel that something went wrong configuring your build.

 CMake Parameters
 ----------------